AshleyMcGee/python-challenge/PyPoll/readme.md

-Despite my success with my program architecture layout and help from a tutor, I was deeply disturbed to find my comprehension of the problem and the steps to a solution to be extremely lacking.
-I have turned in what I have, but will be looking for a TA's assistance to complete this section in full.
+Despite my success with my program architecture layout and help from a tutor, I was deeply disturbed to find my ability to articulate what I want my code to be able to do from concept to code.
+I sought out help from a TA this week to get some guidance how to articulate my ideas into functioning code.